Unicameral and Bicameral Legislature: Examples, Differences and Similarities

 What Countries have a Unicameral Legislature?

 There are various countries having a single house at the centre to control the laws, budget and every major decision of the country level.
-Some of these countries are listed below.
+Here are Examples of the Countries that have a Unicameral Legislature are:

 1. Iran